 The refrigerator thermostat regulates the temperature inside the refrigerator, beginning the cooling cycle when needed.

 The thermostat in a refrigerator is very prone to malfunction.
-Troubleshoot and call a technician in CITY for repair right after an issue occurs.
+Troubleshoot and call a technician in Texas for repair right after an issue occurs.

 How Does Refrigeration Work?

 1. Right when the temperature in the interior of the refrigerator rises higher than the set point sensors signal the compressor to engage, and the cool down begins.
 The refrigerator collects the cold liquid refrigerant, then condenses and pressurizes the refrigerant, and increases the temperature, so it can turn into a gas.

 2. The compressor unit directs the hot gas towards the condenser coils on the back of the unit, at which point it comes in contact with warmer temperature in the kitchen and transforms to a liquid form.

 3. The cool refrigerant continues its trip towards the evaporator component, pushing through the many coils in the interior of the refrigerator and top freezer section.

 4. The coolant then absorbs the heated air from the interior of the appliance, returning the temperature back to the correct set point.

 5. The refrigerant then will evaporate, and will turn back to a gas form, and then returns to the compressor to then continue the cycle.

 Refrigeration is often used in a number of applications and appliances, including heat pumps, AC units, refrigerators and residential freezers.
 By extracting heat from a single place and then distributing it to elsewhere the continuous cycle of refrigeration helps cooling your house, creates a safe environment for perishable food, and also helps with the manufacturing and storage of a lot of different common products and goods.